emranbm/CV/README.md

 - Linux OS
 - Fuzzy Logic

-### Rank4: Familiar and/or like to have more experience in:
+### Rank4: Familiar, but need to have more experience in:
+- Kubernetes
-- Backend technologies
+- Microservices Architecture
 - Java EE Spring MVC
-- Microservices Architecture
-- Kubernetes

 ## Work Experience